Understanding the Key Difference Between BPO and Call Centers

 2. Level of Involvement

-The level of involvement is another difference between BPO and call centers.
+The level of involvement is another difference between BPOs and call centers.
 BPO involves two companies working together towards common business goals.
 A call center can be in-house or outsourced.
 Take note of the following:

-• BPO.
+- BPO.
 An SME or big company hires a third party to handle some of its processes, whether front-office or back-end functions.
 In short, BPO involves two businesses and covers a wide range of services.
-The global BPO market could grow from $0.35 trillion in 2023 to $0.45 trillion by 2027.
+The global BPO market could grow from $0.39 trillion in 2024 to $0.44 trillion by 2028.

 3. Nature of Services